 Eating together is an important part of the Korean culture.
 After work, Koreans eat with their colleagues or family but they rarely eat alone.[x]
 However, with the increase of single households, more and more Koreans have to eat by themselves and tend to feel lonely.[xi]
 Luckily, someone started the trend of social eating, which was exactly what all these lonely souls needed!
 A sense of community, just like sitting at a family dinner together – only virtually.

 Picture 4: A typical Korean family dinner

 - Some happiness when you’re stressed or on a diet:

 With the increasing popularity of mukbang BJs, or live-streamers in general, digital influence has become more profound.
 Everything evolves around monetizable content nowadays.
 Therefore, companies and brands want to include big live-streaming platforms or their “celebrities” in their marketing strategy in order to be up to date with social trends.
 Influencer marketing is expanding – as well as some mukbang BJs’ stomach.
-If you happen to not like your job at the moment, you might want to consider a career in social eating!
+If you happen to not like your job at the moment, you might want to consider creating a mukbang channel and start a career in social eating!